kube-logging/kube-logging.github.io/docs/quickstarts/cloudwatch-nginx.md

 <p align="center"><img src="../../img/nginx-cloudwatch.png" width="900"></p>

-{{< contents >}}

 ## Deploy the Logging operator and a demo Application

-Next, install the Logging operator and a demo application to provide sample log messages.
+Install the Logging operator and a demo application to provide sample log messages.

 ### Deploy the Logging operator with Helm

 To install the Logging operator using Helm, complete these steps.
 If you want to install the Logging operator using Kubernetes manifests, see [Deploy the Logging operator with Kubernetes manifests]({{< relref "docs/one-eye/logging-operator/deploy/_index.md#deploy-the-logging-operator-from-kubernetes-manifests" >}}.

 1. Add the chart repository of the Logging operator using the following commands:

     ```bash
     helm repo add banzaicloud-stable https://kubernetes-charts.banzaicloud.com
     helm repo update
     ```

 1. Install the Logging operator.
 For details, see [How to install Logging-operator with Helm]({{< relref "docs/one-eye/logging-operator/deploy/_index.md#deploy-logging-operator-with-helm" >}}
 1. Install the demo application and its logging definition.

     ```bash
    helm install --namespace logging --name logging-demo banzaicloud-stable/logging-demo \
      --set "cloudwatch.enabled=True" \